Is politeness costing you your business expenses?

 “What our system does it to highlight and flag if something is out of policy and that supports having that conversation, it makes it much more difficult to be avoided.”

-And it wasn’t just the British media that was talking about the politeness survey.
+And it wasn’t just the British media talking about the politeness survey.
 Among the international media groups to cover the story was US-based media giant CNBC.

 You can take a look at the full research findings in our white paper report here.